Magdalena Firlit logo

 Managing Risk with Scrum

 Product development in a complex environment always poses some risks due to their unpredictable, uncertain nature.
 There are numerous types of uncertainties like business, market, technology, architecture, integration, currency, financial, marketing and hundreds more.
 Facing a large number of risks while delivering products seems to be a standard.
 And it is.
-It is common and
+It is common and natural.
+All we need to do is to manage risk.
+Myth Interestingly, more often than not, I come across the belief that risk is not

 Read More »